Mixed-Use Development Proposed In Downtown Northville

 According to the city’s website, a special land use permit “would allow upper floor residentials uses on premises zoned PR-1, Performance Regulated Industrial District No. 2, and CSO, Cady Street Overly District.”

-During the October meeting, the development received preliminary site plan review and special land use from the commission.MORE NEWS: LGBT Rights Ballot Drive Officially Dead After Appeal Denied
+During the October meeting, the development received preliminary site plan review and special land use from the commission.MORE NEWS: CDC Advisers Vote To Recommend Giving COVID-19 Vaccine To Kids Ages 5 To 11

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.